WLRN-FM: Early years

 The school board acquired Channel 17 in 1959.
 At first, WTHS-TV was mostly used for classroom instruction on school days.
 But it later became Miami's secondary PBS station as WLRN-TV.

 In the 1960s, WTHS-FM moved to 91.3.
 The power increased slightly to 8,400 watts.
 The station became a charter member of NPR in 1970 and is the longest running NPR affiliate in Florida.
 WTHS-FM maintained a long-time radio reading service for the blind on an analog subcarrier.

-In 1973, the stations changed their call letters to WLRN-FM-TV to represent the word "Learn."
+In 1973, the stations changed their call letters to WLRN-FM-TV to represent the word "Learn".
 Employees of WLRN-FM-TV are part of AFSCME union local 1187.

 In the late 1970s, WLRN-FM was given permission by the Federal Communications Commission to boost its power to 92,000 watts on its 400 foot tower.
 However, it chose to go on a taller antenna and run 47,000 watts as a Class C1 station.

 HD Radio

 WLRN-FM and WKWM broadcast using HD Radio technology.
 The HD2 digital subchannel was originally called "WLRN Xtra HD."
 It was known as "South Florida’s Alternative News and Talk Station", featuring talk programming by day and BBC World Service at night.

-Until December 2, 2007, HD2 carried "Classical 24", which offered classical music 24 hours per day.^{} Classical 24 later moved to another public radio station, WKCP 89.7 FM, after that station's acquisition by Classical 24's parent, American Public Media.
-But 89.7 was sold to the Educational Media Foundation (EMF) for its "K-LOVE" Christian Contemporary music network on July 17, 2015.
+Until December 2, 2007, HD2 carried "Classical 24", which offered classical music 24 hours per day.^{} Classical 24 later moved to another public radio station, WKCP (89.7 FM), after that station's acquisition by Classical 24's parent, American Public Media.
+But 89.7 was sold to EMF for its "K-Love" Christian contemporary music network on July 17, 2015.
 Classical music returned to WLRN's HD2 subchannel on August 10, 2015.
-It once again uses the "Classical 24" network but is now referred to as "WLRN Classical HD2."
+It once again uses the "Classical 24" network but is now referred to as "WLRN Classical HD2".